koundinyasriram/DS_CSN261/README.md

-# DS_CSN261
+# CSN_Projects
-This repo contains the questions and their implementations for the Data Structures Lab 2017 @IITR.
+This repo contains the project submissions made for courses in B.Tech CSE II year IITR @IITR.